Wineries Welcome in the HER Helmet Thursdays Project

 How can other wineries get involved?

 All wineries with a tasting room or wine lounge in Monterey County are invited to participate.
 Please do not wait for a direct personal invitation.
 Contact Mari Lynch , 831-375-6278.
-If you prefer, simply refer to “How to Participate–for Businesses and Organizations” and sign up online.
+Or see “How to Participate–for Businesses and Organizations” and sign up online.

 A healthy environment is critical to healthy crops, including great grapes, and great wines.
 And the HER Helmet Thursdays project is one more step toward sustaining the environment—and economy—of Monterey County.
 Questions?
 Please give Mari a call.